xd009642/xd009642.github.io/_posts/2024-07-08-on-coverage-and-macros.markdown

 For what it's worth my approach is to use coverage as a signal of where I'm maybe not testing adequately.
 I don't aim for high coverage numbers and I use it in combination with tools like [cargo-mutants](https://crates.io/crates/cargo-mutants) to ensure my testing strategy is sound.
-Every metric becomes useful when it's a target
+Every metric becomes useless when it's a target.

 The relevant GitHub issue that inspired this short post is [here](https://github.com/meh/rust-ffmpeg/issues/183)